ItamarTati/CheesePoweredToaster/server/README.md

-To further improve the application, unit tests should be added to ensure the core functionality works as expected.
-This includes testing random number generation, command parsing, and error handling for invalid inputs.
-Proper test coverage will help catch edge cases and ensure reliability.
+To improve the application, adding unit tests would be a valuable step to ensure core functionality works as intended.
+This includes testing random number generation, command parsing, and handling invalid inputs.
+Strong test coverage will help catch edge cases and improve reliability.

-The code can be enhanced by improving error handling and input validation.
-For example, providing clearer error messages and ensuring inputs like dice size and count are valid.
-Additionally, replacing `System.out.println` with a logging framework like SLF4J would make the application more maintainable and professional.
+The application’s error handling can also be enhanced by providing clearer error messages and validating inputs like dice size and count to prevent unexpected behavior.
+Additionally, replacing System.out.println with a logging framework like SLF4J would improve maintainability and give better control over log levels.

+Introducing features such as an exit command for ending the session and improved error messages for unsupported command formats would further enhance the user experience.
+These updates would make the tool more intuitive and professional.